pablodecm/paper-inferno/paper/paper.md

 \textrm{cov}_{\boldsymbol{\theta}}(\hat{\boldsymbol{\theta}}) \geq
 I(\boldsymbol{\theta})^{-1}
 $${#eq:CRB}
-and the inverse of the Fisher information can be used as an estimator of the expected variance.
+and the inverse of the Fisher information can be used as an approximate estimator of the expected variance, given that the bound would become an equality in the asymptotic limit for MLE.
 If some of the parameters
 $\boldsymbol{\theta}$ are constrained by independent measurements characterised by their likelihoods
 $\{\mathcal{L}_C^{0}(\boldsymbol{\theta}), ...,